 2 The Companies Act 1961 was superseded by the Companies (Western Australia) Code, see section 18 of the Companies (Application of Laws) Act 1981.
 The Companies (Western Australia) Code was superseded by the Corporations Law which, on 15 July 2001, was superseded by the Corporations Act 2001 of the Commonwealth.
 See Part 13 Division 2 of the Corporations (Western Australia) Act 1990 and Part 2 of the Corporations (Ancillary Provisions) Act 2001 respectively.

 3 Repealed by the Mining Act 1978.

-4 On the date as at which this compilation was prepared, the Standardisation of Formatting Act 2010 s.
-50 had not come into operation.
-It reads as follows:

-50. Heading to preamble

-(1) This section amends the Acts listed in the Table.

-(2) In each Act listed in the Table after the long title insert:

-Preamble